 Please first check “Covid 19 update on refunds” and “Refunds/Transfers/Cancellations”

 These apply to all Slow Clay Centre classes.

 - Non-refundable deposit or full payment (depending on the course) must be made at time of booking.

 - Please choose your classes carefully.
 Due to our limited class sizes once you’ve booked and paid either the deposit or the full fee we will only refund what you have paid if the class is cancelled.
 If you are ill or unable to attend after paying, you may transfer your booking to a friend for no charge or, provided we can fill your place, you can hold your payment for up to 12 months for a future course.
-If we cannot find a replacement your payment will be forfeited.
+Occasionally we are able to offer alternative class is we have a vacancy.
+If we cannot find a replacement or do not have any vacancies your payment will be forfeited.